-2 Mary Cadogan had been working for the BBC when, in 1958, she began her long association with K. She has authored several books and remains a trustee of KFT.
-She received an Honorary Doctor of Letters from Lancaster University in 2009, in part for her work with Krishnamurti.
+2 Mary Cadogan had been working for the BBC when, in 1958, she began her long association with K. She authored several books and in 2009 received an Honorary Doctor of Letters from Lancaster University, in part for her work with K. She was a KFT trustee from the beginning and until her death in 2014 at the age of 86.